 The most important post I’ve ever written: https://documentingme.net/2014/01/31/me-vs-cfs-theyre-not-the-same

-A paper released last May by Dr. Hyde depicting just one of the regularly found abnormalities in ME patients, and comparing that to polio (this link is to a PDF file that will download automatically): http://www.me-foreningen.info/wp-content/uploads/2017/05/What-is-Myalgic-Encephalom-2017-4-16.pdf
+A paper released by Dr. Hyde in May of 2017 depicting just one of the regularly found abnormalities in ME patients, and comparing that to polio (this link is to a PDF file that will download automatically): http://www.me-foreningen.info/wp-content/uploads/2017/05/What-is-Myalgic-Encephalom-2017-4-16.pdf

 The book “Myalgic Encephalomyelitis and Postviral Fatigue States,” by Dr. Melvin Ramsay, which provides accounts of some of the earliest documented cases of ME, and a solid definition of the disease as it was known when the name Myalgic Encephalomyelitis was created to represent it, by a doctor who was at the forefront of researching and treating the disease at that time.